 When life gets busy, finding time to renew an expired ID before an upcoming airplane trip might slip your mind.
 If you ever find yourself in a situation where you don’t realize in time that your ID has expired or you’ve accidentally left it at home, you will most likely still be able to board your flight.
-This article will cover everything you need to know about flying with an expired form of identification or a temporary form of identification.
+This article will cover what you need to know about flying with an expired form of identification or a temporary form of identification.

 Can You Fly with an Expired Driver’s License/ID?
 Can You Fly with a Temporary Paper License